MarginaliaSearch/docs.marginalia.nu/content/2_crawling/2_recrawl/index.md

 The work flow with a crawl spec was a one-off process to bootstrap the search engine.
 To keep the search engine up to date, it is preferable to do a recrawl.
 This will try to reduce the amount of data that needs to be fetched.

-To trigger a Recrawl, go to `Nodes->Node 1->Actions->Re-crawl`.
+To trigger a Recrawl, go to `Nodes->Node N->Actions->Re-crawl`.
 This will bring you to a page that looks similar to the 'new crawl page', where you can select a set of existing crawl data to use as a source.

 Select the crawl data you want, and press `[Trigger Recrawl]`.